emg110/socialytics/README.md

 1- Add Instagram login form as start page for frontend and store the session-id and csrf_token on server side (with security in mind!)

-2- Add react components for parameters
+2- Add UI components for parameters

-3- Implement database loading (Mongo, Postgress, ElasticSearch and Redis)
+3- Implement database loading (NeDB for time being with support for MongoDB, Postgress, ElasticSearch and Redis).

 4- Add progress , start and stop for every ETL operation.

 5- Add export to CSV/JSON option to every ETL process.

-6- Add Analytics dashboards and components
+6- Add Analytics dashboards and components.

-7- Add analytical models and algorithms
+7- Add analytical models and algorithms.

 //---------------------------------------------------